terrymunro/terrymunro.github.io/content/en/docs/Databricks/medallion-architecture.md

 ---
-categories: ["Examples"]
+categories: ["Databricks"]
-tags: ["test", "sample", "docs"]
+tags: ["data-eng", "data-science", "bi", "best-practices", "architecture", "data-lake"]
-title: "Example Page"
+title: "Medallion Architecture"
-linkTitle: "Example Page"
+linkTitle: "Medallion Architecture"
-date: 2017-01-05
 description: >
-  A short lead description about this content page.
-It can be **bold** or _italic_ and can be split over multiple paragraphs.
+  TODO: write medallion architecture description
 ---

 {{% pageinfo %}}
-This is a placeholder page.
-Replace it with your own content.
+This is a placeholder page that will be about medallion architecture eventually.
 {{% /pageinfo %}}

 Text can be **bold**, _italic_, or ~~strikethrough~~.
 [Links](https://gohugo.io) should be blue with no underlines (unless hovered over).